dinosoeren/decap-ai-chat-widget/README.md

 - **Settings Cache**: Your selected model, meta prompt, and settings are cached indefinitely (clear the input fields or clear browser site storage to remove them).
 - **Cache Clearing**: Use the "Refresh Posts" and "Refresh Repositories" buttons to manually clear the relevant cache and fetch fresh data.
 The "Erase Chat" and "Erase All History" buttons manage the chat conversation cache.

-## GitHub API Limits
+## GitHub API

 The widget uses the GitHub API to fetch repositories and file content.
 Unauthenticated requests are limited to 60 requests per hour.

 API responses are cached locally in your browser for 24-hours to help mitigate these limits.
-For higher limits (up to 5000 requests per hour) and access to your private repositories, use a GitHub personal access token.
+For higher limits (up to 5000 requests per hour) and access to your private repositories, use a GitHub [personal access token](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/managing-your-personal-access-tokens#creating-a-fine-grained-personal-access-token) (PAT).

-> **Note**: 🔐 Your PAT automatically gets encrypted before being saved in local storage, so you only have to enter it once.
+> **Note**: 🔐 Your PAT never leaves your device.
+It automatically gets encrypted before being saved in local storage, so you only have to enter it once.

 ## Troubleshooting